Professor of Evangelism

 - “Does Messy Church Produce Disciples?”, in Messy Church Theology: Exploring the significance of Messy Church for the Wider Church, George Lings (Ed.), BRF, Abingdon: UK, 2013. (p.
 68-90)

-- “The Evangelism Spectrum – Where are You?” in Good Idea, e-letter of the Wycliffe Institute of Evangelism (June 2018)
+- “The Three Experiments series: Invite Some Friends to Dinner church” in Good Idea, e-letter of the Wycliffe Institute of Evangelism, September 4th, 2022.

 - “Body Talk: Is There a Christian Way to Think About Our Bodies?”, Wycliffe College Blog, January 10, 2022.

 - Tips on Making the Most of Seasonal Outreach Opportunities”, in Faith Today, Nov/Dec issue, 2021.

 - Keynote address, “Transformation in the Public Square: What One Conversion Story of Scripture Can Teach Us”, Bible Engagement Forum: Global Bible Societies meeting of the Canadian Bible Society, the American Bible Society, the British and Foreign Bible Society, the Ireland Bible Society, the New Zealand Bible Society, the Australian Bible Society, and the Bible Society of Slovenia, in Niagara Falls, Ontario, May 25th, 2023.

 - Retreat, “Drinking Deeply from the Living Water”, Diocese of Fredericton, St. John, New Brunswick, May 11th – 13th, 2023.

 - Presentation via Zoom, “Hope in a Tumultuous Time”, to the National House of Bishops, Anglican Church of Canada, Niagara Falls, Ontario, April19, 2023.